Jean-njoroge/jean-njoroge.github.io/_posts/2017-11-13-significance-of-exploratory-data-anaysis.md

 * Dimensionality reduction to understand the fields in the data that account for the most variance between observations and allow for the processing of a reduced volume of data
 * Cluster analysis is an exploratory data analysis tool for organizing observed data or cases into similar observations in the dataset into differentiated groupings, which by collapsing the data into a few small data points, patterns of behavior can be more easily identified (see figure 4)

+In this post, I look at a high level of what EDA entails, describe ways in which EDA is essential in both exploratory and predictive modeling.
+I hope that this post will spark your curiosity as you know why EDA should be part of the way data science operates in your organization.